digital-asset/daml-common/GOVERNANCE.md

 ## Releasing

+* A release can be requested by anyone by raising an issue.
+* A new release will be triggered by any of the maintainers or a person that a maintainer delegates to.
+* Artifacts will be released to maven, additionally sources will be available on a GH release.
 * The daml-common repository is not tied to the daml versioning cadence.
-It follows own semver numbering schema.
+It follows its own semver numbering schema.
-* Artifacts will be released to maven.
 * Projects consuming libraries contained in this repository can opt for either using the maven artifacts or for incorporating it as a git submodule.